UniIdeas/Speed-control-of-an-axis-rotor-horizontal-with-deformation/README.md

 </p>

 ## Development of the project 🕥
-it is possible to see the entire development of the project, with the relative formulas and variables in the [report file](https://github.com/UniIdeas/Speed-control-of-an-axis-rotor-horizontal-with-deformation/blob/main/Report/RELAZIONE.pdf).
+It is possible to see the entire development of the project, with the relative formulas and variables in the [report file](https://github.com/UniIdeas/Speed-control-of-an-axis-rotor-horizontal-with-deformation/blob/main/Report/RELAZIONE.pdf).<br>
 To consult the implementation code: open this [file](https://github.com/UniIdeas/Speed-control-of-an-axis-rotor-horizontal-with-deformation/blob/main/ProjectFiles/PROGETTO_gruppoE.m) on MatLab.

 ## Results